GoogleChromeLabs/wp-reporting-api/readme.txt

 == Frequently Asked Questions ==

-TODO.

 = Where should I submit my support request? =

+Note that this is an experimental plugin, so support is limited and volunteer-driven.
 For regular support requests, please use the [wordpress.org support forums](https://wordpress.org/support/plugin/reporting-api).
 If you have a technical issue with the plugin where you already have more insight on how to fix it, you can also [open an issue on Github instead](https://github.com/GoogleChromeLabs/wp-reporting-api/issues).

 = How can I contribute to the plugin? =